 I honestly don’t know if you have to worry about that because, think of teas like rosehip that provide vitamin C – what about the nutrients in soup?
 Or green tea?
 I’m just not sure if boiling hurts this remedy or not, but here’s an alternative if you’re worried.

-She says that instead of boiling, heat until it starts to steam and leave it at this temperature for about 30 minutes until the recipe is reduced enough.
-She uses less water, too.
-She says it’s not as bitter which makes me think it isn’t infused enough so I don’t use this method.
+Baker says that instead of boiling, heat until it starts to steam and leave it at this temperature for about 30 minutes until the recipe is reduced enough.
+She uses less water and says it’s not as bitter.
+Which makes me think it isn’t infused enough so I don’t use this method.
 She also recommends adding brandy or vodka.

 Honestly, I’m not sure if this gets all the benefits out of the dried elderberries or not.
 I made a batch by boiling and I did not add alcohol.
 It’s been a month and my elderberry syrup is still fine!